jbonde/electricitymonitor/README.md

 python main.py -S ‘/dev/ttyS0:2400:8None1’ -B 34706890A462483973431E01C8914E21 -A 946F0B5C495176089391783F32C4E33A

-In my case I needed to swop -A and -B as encryption_key and authentication_key was mixed up probably by Kamstrup.
+You might need to swop -A and -B as encryption_key and authentication_key can be mixed up probably by Kamstrup.
 You will then see readings presented in different formats.
 Each Data Object has its own ID as can be seen at page 4 in this list: https://radiuselnet.dk/wp-content/uploads/DLMS-COSEM.pdf

 Meter status (as seen on the display) and actual power consumption are all represented by number 14 in the list.

-My current python script is developed thanks to Gurux (see installation notes at end of code)
+The current python script is developed thanks to Gurux (see installation notes at end of code)

 ## For those using HOME ASSISTANT